CQX96/CQX96-Linux/Documentation/process/maintainer-netdev.rst

 How often do changes from these trees make it to the mainline Linus tree?
 -------------------------------------------------------------------------
-To understand this, you need to know a bit of background information on the cadence of Linux development.
+To understand this, you need to know a bit of background information on the cadence of CQX96 development.
 Each new release starts off with a two week "merge window" where the main maintainers feed their new stuff to Linus for merging into the mainline tree.
 After the two weeks, the merge window is closed, and it is called/tagged ``-rc1``.
 No new